 Draft the response that covers the main idea of the summary

-As we have already mentioned that the biggest mistake that candidates make while writing the summary is the text without the main idea, make sure you create your draft on the main idea.
+As mentioned, the biggest mistake the candidates made while writing the summary was the text without the main idea.
+Make sure you create your draft on the main idea.
 Make sure your draft is grammatically correct and to the point.
-It is often found that a candidate tries to summarize the text word to word and this leads to their downfall.
-If you try to score big then don’t do this.
+It is often found that a candidate tries to summarize the text word to word, and this leads to their downfall.
+If you try to score big, then don’t do this.

 On the same note, it is suggested that you should try to write in simple sentences and use simple vocabulary.
 Hefty vocabulary and incomplete sentences are not welcomed here with open arms in the test.
-The simpler is the sentence the easier it is to understand and this is what will fetch you good marks in the test.
+The simpler the sentence, the easier it is to understand, and this is what will fetch you good marks on the test.

 Distribute the time correctly

-You have got only 10 minutes and these 10 minutes are more than enough, distribute the time correctly.
-We would suggest you that listening to the audio and take notes for 80-90 seconds, give around 30 seconds to recall the idea, draft a response in 4 minutes and rewrite the review the main response in for the next 3 minutes.
+You have only 10 minutes, and these 10 minutes are more than enough; distribute the time correctly.
+We suggest you listen to the audio and take notes for 80-90 seconds, give around 30 seconds to recall the idea, draft a response in 4 minutes, and rewrite the review of the primary response for the next 3 minutes.

 Re-check before the final submission

-Make sure you re-check your final submission.
-Check whether the final response revolves around the main idea or not, word choice is correct, there is no spelling mistake and you have used the right tense and grammar.
-This final review helps you to spot out any mistakes and increases your grades.
+Make sure you recheck your final submission.
+Check whether the final response revolves around the main idea, whether the word choice is correct, whether there are no spelling mistakes, and whether you have used the proper tense and grammar.
+This final review helps you to spot any errors and increases your grades.

 79Score